 Stat Ranger: The Authority in GEDCOM Statistics

-One of Stat Ranger's most interesting features its ability to group your claims into different categories, these being Parental Relationships, Census Claims, Vital Events, Non-Vital Events, Non-Parental Associations, Names and Attributes.
+One of Stat Ranger's most interesting features it its ability to group your claims into different categories, these being Parental Relationships, Census Claims, Vital Events, Non-Vital Events, Non-Parental Associations, Names and Attributes.
 It then presents the totals found for each type, delineated (or perhaps columnized) by source documentation quality as determined by the use of source reference quality fields (QUAY) and source category fields.
 See the FAQ

 for more information on these properties and how they are determined.
 The FAQ also gives you information can be used to beeter implement claim documentation and vastly increase the reliability of your database.